RockefellerArchiveCenter/loan-policy/index.md

 - In the event that RAC loan material is damaged, destroyed, lost, or stolen, the borrower will give RAC administration immediate notice, followed by written confirmation, including details of the extent and circumstances of the mishap.
 - No repairs, rehousing, or other actions may be taken towards the RAC material without instructions from RAC administration.
 - The borrower is responsible for any damage or loss to loan materials and must reimburse the RAC for the cost of conservation, replacement, or reduction in value.

-## Outgoing Loan Agreement Form
-The form can be found locally in the RAC shared drive at S:\R+E Projects\Loan Program\Forms